 Dennis continued to pitch well early in the 1967 season.
 He started the fourth game of the season, following Billy Rohr’s one-hitter in Yankee Stadium with a five-hit, 1-0 loss to the same Yankees on April 15.
 On May 1 in Anaheim, he shut out the Angels with a six-hitter, and also hit a three-run home run off Angels starter Jorge Rubio.
 After surrendering the round-tripper, Rubio hit Reggie Smith with a pitch, then was removed from the game.
-This was his tenth major-league game, and his last.
+This was his 10th major-league game, and his last.
 Bennett was doubly happy about the shutout, as the local writers had promised him a champagne party two years ago with his first such gem.
-“I got to hand it to them, especially Larry Claflin and Clif Keane,” Bennett recalled.
-“We had it upstairs at the Playboy Club in Boston.”
+They came through, holding it at the Playboy Club in Boston.

 When Bennett beat the Indians’ Gary Bell on June 3, he brought his record to 4-1, with a 2.97 ERA.
 After a couple of rough starts, he fell to 4-3, and his relationship with Williams deteriorated further.
 On June 24 the Red Sox traded Bennett to the Mets for minor leaguer Al Yates, who would never pitch for the Red Sox.
 According to Bennett, Williams had not spoken to him in a few weeks prior to telling him he had been dealt.
 The pitcher expressed disappointment at the trade, telling the New York writers that he thought a good team was coming together in Boston.